justtryingoutthings/Loadcell_5kg_INA125_Amplification/README.md

 Since, I powered the devices using 5V of Arduino, i used the 2.5 voltage reference so that i can measure the voltage changes with increasing and decreasing weights.
 The Loadcell has a direction marked to add the weight, upon adding the weight in that direction, the voltage increases from the reference/offset voltage and hanging it in the opposite direction decreases the voltage below 2.5v.

-It's very important to understand about the amplificator or gain so that the output doesn't get saturated and is well within our input voltage range.
+It's very important to understand about the amplificaton or gain so that the output doesn't get saturated and is well within our input voltage range.
 Since i shifted my reference to 2.5v that means 0-5kgs of weight (in mentioned direction) will have to give an output in the range 2.5 - 5 volts.

 To set the Gain as per our requirement , we need to run multiple trials with different gain resistors (Rg) ; Gain = 4 + 60,000 Ω / Rg

-# These are the values recorded by multimeter by carrying out the trials in my own setup.
+#These are the values recorded by multimeter by carrying out the trials in my own setup.
-# When read using arduino, there exists a deviation of about 0.1 - 0.2 volts
+#When read using arduino, there exists a deviation of about 0.1 - 0.2 volts

 1. Rg = 660 Ω
 0g – 2.5v